Project Islero

 Project Islero was an attempted Spanish nuclear program.
 Named after Islero, the bull which felled the famous bullfighter Manolete, the program was created by Generals Agustín Muñoz Grandes and Guillermo Velarde in 1963.
 Although Spain possessed the second largest uranium deposits in the world at the time, it was not until the Palomares Incident of 1966 that Spain would focus on plutonium-239 implosion-type designs.
 Yet, in 1966, Franco paused the military research, shifting efforts to nuclear reactor construction and plutonium production.
-However, the program was resumed in 1971, with help from Charles de Gaulle's France to refine the material and fund the nuclear facilities.
+However, the program was resumed in 1971, with help from France to refine the material and fund the nuclear facilities.

 Lasting from the middle stages of Francisco Franco's rule into the beginning of the democratic transition, the project was prematurely cancelled due to American pressures in 1981, although it only formally ended in 1987 under Felipe González.
 Although the project never developed a nuclear weapon, the country possessed the capabilities to both design and manufacture the necessary components, with the Spanish Foreign Minister, José María de Areilza, declaring in 1976 that Spain would be able to manufacture the bomb "in seven or eight years if we set our minds to it."

 Background

 The JIA and JEN

-Francisco Franco and Luis Carrero Blanco inaugurating the Juan Vigón National Nuclear Energy Center on December 27, 1958.
+Francisco Franco and Luis Carrero Blanco inaugurating the Juan Vigón National Nuclear Energy Center on 27 December 1958.

-Heinrich Himmler, Francisco Franco, and Ramón Serrano Suñer in Madrid on October 25, 1940.
+Heinrich Himmler, Francisco Franco, and Ramón Serrano Suñer in Madrid on 25 October 1940.

-Francisco Franco and Dwight D. Eisenhower in Madrid on December 22, 1959.
+Francisco Franco and Dwight D. Eisenhower in Madrid on 22 December 1959.

-Spanish soldier imitates Moroccan soldier on the streets of Sidi Ifni during the siege, February 15, 1958.
+Spanish soldier imitates Moroccan soldier on the streets of Sidi Ifni during the siege, 15 February 1958.

 In September 1948, by means of a secret decree, Francisco Franco created the Junta de Investigaciones Atómicas (JIA), or Board for Nuclear Research.
-Constituted on October 8, the board was formed by José María Otero de Navascués (general director and president until 1974), Manuel Lora-Tamayo, Armando Durán Miranda and José Ramón Sobredo y Rioboo.
+Constituted on 8 October, the board was formed by José María Otero de Navascués (general director and president until 1974), Manuel Lora-Tamayo, Armando Durán Miranda and José Ramón Sobredo y Rioboo.
 In 1951, the secret phase was declared over, and the JIA was renamed the Junta de Energía Nuclear (JEN), or Board of Nuclear Energy, inaugurated in the University City of Madrid under the presidency of General Juan Vigón and with Otero de Navascués as general director.
 The purpose of the JEN was to work "as a research center, as an advisory body to the Government, as an institute in charge of safety and protection against the danger of ionizing radiation, and as a driving force for industrial development in the field of nuclear energy applications".